ronen-aniti-projects/LQR-Quadcopter/README.md

 ### Solving for the Observer Gains
 I solve for the observer gains using the measurement matrix $\mathbf{C}'$.
 To design the observer, I select a set of desired eigenvalues for the matrix $(\mathbf{A} - \mathbf{L}\mathbf{C}')$ and apply a pole placement method.
 Specifically, I choose the eigenvalues \([-20, -21, -22, -23, -24, -25, -26, -27, -28, -29, -30, -31]\), ensuring that the observer error dynamics converge rapidly.
 I implement this procedure in MATLAB by first constructing the modified output matrix $\mathbf{C}'$ by removing the row corresponding to the roll angle measurement.
 Then, I use MATLAB’s `place()` function to compute the gain matrix $\mathbf{L}$, ensuring that $(\mathbf{A} - \mathbf{L}\mathbf{C}')$ has the desired eigenvalues.

-Figure 5 displays the observer’s performance, showing the estimation error for all states and a comparison of the true and estimated roll angle over time.
+**Figure 5** displays the observer’s performance, showing the estimation error for all states and a comparison of the true and estimated roll angle over time.
 This figure validates that the observer effectively reconstructs the unmeasured state and that the estimation errors converge to zero with the chosen pole placements.

 ![Observer Performance: Estimation Error and Roll Angle Tracking](docs/observer_performance.png)

-**Figure 5.** Observer Performance showing Estimation Error and Roll Angle Tracking.
+**Figure 5.** Observer Performance Showing Estimation Error and Roll Angle Tracking.

 ## Conclusion